-- If someone has been off for a prolonged period of time due to an illness, she still may not feel 100 percent even if the doctor has cleared her for work.
+- If someone has been off for a prolonged period of time due to an illness, they still may not feel 100 percent even if the doctor has cleared them for work.

 - A person who has been on FMLA to care for a new baby may be emotional about leaving the newborn with a sitter, and a new mom may have lingering health issues.

-- If your employee took leave to care for a sick family member, she may be itching to get back to work, but still feeling emotionally drained from the stress of caring for someone full time.
-If that family member died, most likely she also will be coping with grief.
+- If your employee took leave to care for a sick family member, they may be itching to get back to work, but still feeling emotionally drained from the stress of caring for someone full time.
+If that family member died, most likely they also will be coping with grief.